weiweisss/weiweisss.github.io/_pages/about.md

   </div>
 </div>

-# 🎖 Awards and Experiences
-- *2025.08*, Submitted a Pull Request to PaddleNLP.
-- *2025.08*, Outstanding Student, Financial Services Project, National University of Singapore (NUS) Summer Workshop.
-- *2025.03*, Selected for BUPT's PING Program for advanced studies in Semantic Information Theory.
-- *2024.11*, Recipient of the BUPT Future Scholars Research Fund.
-- *2023.10*, Third-Prize University Scholarship, BUPT.

 # 📖 Educations
 - *2022.09 - 2026.06 (Expected)*, Bachelor of Engineering in Communication Engineering, Beijing University of Posts and Telecommunications (BUPT).